PlutoZhang/Zowe-docs/topics/prezosmf - Copy.md

 For more information, refer to the IBM z/OSMF documentation for each REST service.

 ## Configuring z/OSMF

-1. Verify your system requirements.
+Follow these steps to verify your system requirements:

-    For z/OS v2.2 or later, use any of the following options to determine which version is installed:
+1. For z/OS v2.2 or later, use any of the following options to determine which version is installed:
     - If you have access to the console, for example, in SDSF, issue the command:

         ```